Christian Van Geloven: Trial

 The trial of Christian Van Geloven, now dubbed the "Monster of Elne", opened at the Perpignan cour d'assises on March 21, 1994.
 Protected behind a reinforced glass cage, the accused admitted to being a pedophile, to having killed both Muriel and Ingrid and subsequently disposed of their remains.
 However, he denied raping or torturing either girl.
 Even his lawyer, Mr. Furbery, turned against him, warning against the extreme dangerousness of his client and the high chance of recidivism in his case.
 Following the trial, Christian Van Geloven served his life sentence at Ensisheim prison, in Haut-Rhin.
-He died on August 6, 2011 at the Ensisheim Prison from cancer, and was buried in a potter's field in the village.
+He died on August 6, 2011, at the Ensisheim Prison from cancer, and was buried in a potter's field in the village.

 Biography

-Christian Van Geloven was born on April 18, 1945 in Eindhoven, in the Netherlands, where he spent the first four years of his life alternating between an alcoholic and violent father and neglectful mother.
-Coming from a large and modest family, Van Geloven was then taken in charge by an uncle and an aunt living in Paris, benefitting from an easy education.
-However, he was allegedly subjected to sexual abuse by his Latin teacher for two years.
+Christian Van Geloven was born on April 18, 1945, in Eindhoven, in the Netherlands, where he spent the first four years of his life alternating between an alcoholic and violent father and neglectful mother who was a prostitute who sold his 3 year old sister to men for rape in his bedroom see Child Hunters Requiem of a child Killer by Carine Hutsebaut Criminal Profiler on the actual case.
+Coming from a large and modest family, Van Geloven was then taken in charge by an uncle and an aunt living in Paris, subjected to an abusive education.
+However, he was allegedly subjected to sexual abuse by his Latin Professor for two years who would anally rape him if he did not do well then if he did well was "allowed " to perform Fellatio on the Professor see Child Hunters: Requiem of a Child Killer by Carine Hutsebaut, Criminal Profiler.
 As an adult, he became a senior manager and head of the export department of a multinational company, was married and had two children.
 However, he was shortly dismissed before the murders of Muriel and Ingrid.